velescore/veles-wiki/articles/en/Coin-Specifications.md

 Supply emission target         | 160 000 VLS
 Supply target reached by       | {: data-entity-id="chain.halving.status" data-attribute="supply_target_reached" .ws }
 Min % required from target     | 80%
+Current halving epoch          | {: data-entity-id="chain.halving.status" data-attribute="epoch_name" .ws }

+For more information and full list of previous halving epochs see [Halving Epochs table on the Mining Stats](https://explorer.veles.network/miningstats#halving-epoch-table) page on the Explorer.
+You can also check `gethalvingstatus` command in your local wallet.

 !!! note ""
     Items shown in green are dynamically changing by the network's consensus